morethanmaps/morethanmaps.github.io/ba-workshop.md

 </div>

 **TASK:** make a list of a climate shocks that affect each of the landscape components or ecosystem services that are important for supporting livelihoods (identified in Activity 1).
+For example, the start of your list might look like:

+* tropical cyclone - cassava damage (reduced food in houshold)
+* flooding - reduced fish catch (reduced income)
+* heat / drought - crop damage (reduced food in household / wage labour income)
+* ...

 <br>